 The third kind of shot is the “reveal.”
 What is a reveal you may ask?
 A reveal shot is when you start close to a subject and then zoom out to expose the surroundings.
 You can also perform this shot the opposite way…but with a drone, this shot can be taken to the next level.
 Because a drone can be flown so high, and so far away, you can reveal much more than you could with a simple zoom out from a traditional camera.
 You can zoom out to reveal an entire city, or zoom in to reveal a tiny flower hidden in the middle of an industrial park.

 The fourth and final shot is the neighborhood view.
 This shot is great for showing off the location of your office.
 It is a great way to show customers where you are located within a bigger city or town.
 Just be careful about those FAA regulations that prohibit flight in certain areas.
 Just a few years ago these types of shots would have been impossible for smaller companies to achieve, but thanks to modern technology anything is possible!
 Using a drone can give you unique shots that cannot be achieved with any other equipment…well, maybe a helicopter, but who has a budget for that?
-Here’s a neighborhood reveal at about the 15 second mark:
+This video starts right out and ends with a beautiful sweeping visual: